 The general concept is that higher value content achieves a higher ranking in search results, which ultimately increases visibility and drives website traffic.
 Search engine optimization (SEO) gives your site a fighting chance, by aligning its structure and content to the complex algorithms used by search engines.
+If you are looking in to SEO check out these SEO Perth prices.
 However, these algorithms and strategies are constantly changing, and have thus made it a struggle to keep up.
 In a quality-focused world of consumer choice, the question arises: is SEO is still relevant?

 Search engine optimization is a strategy used by over 50 percent of B2B marketers for lead generation.
 Though the rules may drastically change, like when Google cut the keyword stuffing and backlinking methods, each change opens the door for new tactics to catapult search engine rankings.